 A puppy can start being socialized as early as 3 weeks of age, when their eyes are open and they start to have social contact with humans.
 The American Kennel Club recommends making sure that each encounter with humans is a positive one.
 They should learn that hands are for affection, not for biting.
 Always play with toys (not hands) when entertaining your puppy.

-For guard dogs, socialization skills can be started from a very young age as well.
+For protection dogs, socialization skills can be started from a very young age as well.
 Since a family protection dog will be trained in protection skills as well as socialization, it is crucial that your trainer acclimates your puppy to sudden noises, random movements, and different situations.
 This will best prepare your guard dog to only be sensitive to situations where protective actions are necessary.

 By properly training your guard dog from a young age, you can prevent he or she from reacting fearfully and/or aggressively to sudden or unexpected situations.
 The AKC also recommends introducing your puppy to people of all ages and genders to help socialize it to a variety of different stimuli.